intelaligent/tctb/docs/_posts/2017-03-10-learning-the-traci-tls-sumo-model.md

 ## Introduction

 TraCI\_tls is a simple SUMO model developed as part of SUMO's tutorial on [TraCI](http://sumo.dlr.de/wiki/TraCI).
-Despite the tutorial material given [here](http://sumo.dlr.de/wiki/Tutorials/TraCI4Traffic_Lights), it is difficult to understand the model from a software's point of view.
-The official tutorial also does not give a complete list of the wiki pages that are necessary to help the user to understand the model.
-Therefore, I wrote this study note to supplement the TraCI\_tls tutorial.
-Code related to this model is hosted [here](https://sourceforge.net/p/sumo/code/HEAD/tree/trunk/sumo/tests/complex/tutorial/traci_tls/).
+It is a perfect starting point for anyone who is interested in using SUMO and the TraCI tool.
+After going through the tutorial material given [here](http://sumo.dlr.de/wiki/Tutorials/TraCI4Traffic_Lights), we find that the tutorial material falls short in helping the user to understand the model from a software's point of view.
+The official tutorial also does not provide a complete list of wiki pages that are essential to help the user to understand the model.
+Therefore, we provide this study note to supplement the TraCI\_tls tutorial.
+Source codes of this model is hosted [here](https://sourceforge.net/p/sumo/code/HEAD/tree/trunk/sumo/tests/complex/tutorial/traci_tls/).

 First let's take a look at the file structure of TraCI\_tls: